cltl/frame-annotation-tool/README.md

 For deployment on a server, deployment using a process manager such as [pm2](https://pm2.keymetrics.io/) is recommended.
 Install the pm2 and run `pm2 start tool.js` to the annotation server.

 ### Using docker
 Alternatively deployment using docker is possible.
 First, run `docker pull ghcr.io/cltl/frame-annotation-tool:latest` to pull the docker image on your server.
 Create a data directory on the server containing all the required data.
-Start the annotation server by running `docker run ghcr.io/cltl/frame-annotation-tool:latest --mount type=bind,source=/path/to/data/directory,target=/usr/data --env TOOL_DATA_DIR=/usr/data`.
+Start the annotation server by running `docker run ghcr.io/cltl/frame-annotation-tool:latest --mount type=bind,source=/path/to/data/directory,target=/usr/data --env TOOL_DATA_DIR=/usr/data -p 8787:8787`.

 ## Tool structure